soham2k06/ballbyball/README.md

-# Ballbyball | Your cricket partner
+# Ballbyball | Your cricket scoring partner

 ---

 ## Overview:

-The Ballbyball is a comprehensive tool designed to streamline the scoring process for cricket matches.
-Whether you're a seasoned scorer or just starting out, this app offers intuitive features to accurately record every aspect of the game.
+The Ballbyball is a fully featured tool built for the scoring process for cricket matches.
+Whether you're a seasoned scorer or just starting out, it offers intuitive features to accurately record every aspect of the game.

 ## Key Features:

 1. **Live Scoring:** Score matches in real-time, keeping track of runs, wickets, overs, and more.
-2. **Player Management:** Easily add, edit, and remove player profiles.
+2. **Entity Management:** Easily add, edit, and remove player, teams and matches
-3. **Match History:** Access a detailed history of past matches, including scores, player performances, and match outcomes.
+3. **Match Overview:** Access a detailed history of past matches, including scores, player performances, and match outcomes.
 4. **Statistical Analysis:** View detailed statistics and analytics for matches

-## Extra Features:

-- **Mobile Compatibility:** Enjoy the convenience of scoring matches on the go with full mobile responsiveness.
+5. **Mobile Compatibility:** Enjoy the convenience of scoring matches on the go with full mobile responsiveness.

 ## Demo: